 During a period of family and medical leave, an employee's health, dental, and basic state life insurance benefits will be maintained under the same conditions that applied before the leave commenced.
 SIU will continue to pay the employer portion of the premium.
-During any period of unpaid leave, the employee will be responsible for paying the employee-paid portion of any insurance premiums presently paid by payroll deduction.
-The employee, who will be billed monthly for these premium payments, has a 30-day grace period following the due date in which to make the premium payment.
-If the employee's premium is unpaid at the end of that period, the employee will be sent a written notice informing him/her that coverage will be canceled if payment is not received within 15 days of the end of the 30-day grace period.
-If benefits are terminated, the employee's coverage will be reinstated without penalty at the time he/she returns to work.
-Certification of good health will be required for dependent reinstatement, and pre-existing condition clauses will apply.
+During any period of unpaid FMLA leave, the employee will be responsible for paying the employee-paid portion of any insurance premiums presently paid by payroll deduction.
+The employee will be billed by Central Management Services (CMS) for any time on unpaid FMLA.
+The employee will need to keep in contact with CMS regarding billing dates.
 An employee on an unpaid family and medical leave will not accrue vacation or sick leave during the period of unpaid leave.

-If the employee fails to return to work or, returning to work, does not continue in employment for at least 30 days following the conclusion of the leave, he/she will be required to reimburse the university for payment of the employer's portion of the premiums paid during the family leave.
-This provision will be waived if the reason for continued absence is the continuation of the serious health condition whereby the employee is prevented from performing his/her job, or b) circumstances beyond the employee's control.
+If the employee fails to return to work or, returning to work, does not continue in employment for at least 30 days following the conclusion of the leave, the employee may be required to reimburse the University for payment of the employer's portion of the premiums paid during the family leave.
+This provision will be waived if the reason for continued absence is the continuation of the serious health condition whereby the employee is prevented from performing the employee’s job, or b) circumstances beyond the employee's control.
 Certification of such conditions may be required by the university.

 Service and Seniority

 Any time taken for unpaid family and medical leave will not count toward the accumulation of university-service time.
 Civil service employees on family and medical leave will continue to accumulate seniority in accordance with the State Universities Civil Service Statute and Rules.
-To determine the effect of family and medical leave on the accumulation of service time for retirement, the employee should contact the State Universities Retirement System.
-The employee may elect to continue making contributions to the State Universities Retirement System during any period of unpaid leave by completing the Election to Make Contributions While on Leave of Absence at No Pay.
+To determine the effect of family and medical leave on the accumulation of service time for retirement, the employee should contact the State Universities Retirement System (SURS).
+Employees that wish to make contributions during periods of unpaid leave will need to contact SURS regarding eligibility and payment process.

 Return from Leave

-An employee on leave may be required to report periodically to the supervisor or department head on his/her status and intention to return to work.
-An employee who has been absent for medical reasons may be required by the employing department to obtain from a health-care provider certification that the employee is able to resume work.
+An employee on leave may be required to report periodically to the supervisor or department head on the employee’s status and intention to return to work.
+An employee who has been absent for medical reasons is required to obtain from a health-care provider certification that the employee is able to resume work.
 Employees are requested to provide reasonable notice in advance of the anticipated date of return or the expiration of the leave.

 The failure of an employee to return to work upon the expiration of a family or medical leave may result in termination, unless an extension is granted.
 Requests for extension must be directed to the employee's immediate supervisor.
-If time is needed beyond the family-and-medical-leave entitlement, the employee may request another type of leave, in accordance with other university-leave policies.
-This request should be made as soon as the employee realizes that he/she will not be able to return at the expiration of the leave period.
+If time is needed beyond the FMLA entitlement, the employee may request another type of leave, in accordance with other university leave policies.
+This request should be made as soon as the employee realizes that the employee will not be able to return at the expiration of the leave period.

 Restoration to Employment

-Interpretation of specific requirements of the family-and-medical-leave policy are subject to the provisions of the Family and Medical Leave Act (FMLA) of 1993.
-Questions regarding provisions of FMLA and related federal regulations should be directed to Human Resources/Personnel Services.
+Interpretation of specific requirements of this Policy are subject to the provisions of the Family and Medical Leave Act (FMLA) of 1993, as amended.
+Questions regarding provisions of FMLA and related federal regulations should be directed to Human Resources.

-1. For example, if the employee has a 50-percent appointment he/she will be given 12 weeks at 50-percent time, not 6 weeks at 100-percent time.
+For example, if the employee has a 50-percent appointment the employee will be given 12 weeks at 50-percent time, not 6 weeks at 100-percent time.